What is the importance of the Sun (solar energy)?

 6. The Sun helps in the formation of fuel to operate the machines.

+8. The Sun is used to generate electricity by the windmills.
+The windmills change wind energy into electric energy.
 The wind that is produced by the Sun is used in rotating the windmills which are used to operate the generators (dynamos) to generate electricity.
+The Sun is used to generate electricity by solar cells and windmills, The solar cells change solar energy into electric energy.

 10. The sun drives weather, ocean currents, seasons, and climate, and makes plant life possible through photosynthesis, It is a star and the center of our solar system.

-11. The sun supports better sleep, It improves symptoms of mental health conditions, It can lower blood pressure, The sun can help decrease the risk of developing metabolic syndrome, which includes high blood pressure, excess body fat, and high blood sugar.
+11. The sun supports better sleep, It improves symptoms of mental health conditions, It can lowers blood pressure, The sun can help decrease the risk of developing metabolic syndrome, which includes high blood pressure, excess body fat, and high blood sugar.

 12. The sun can heal inflammation and can help with inflammatory skin conditions such as psoriasis, eczema, and acne.
 Sunlight has been associated with improving autoimmune diseases such as arthritis and inflammatory bowel disease.

-13. The sun gives us Vitamin D, it can prevent cancer as certain cancers have been linked to lower levels of vitamin D, The sun can strengthen bones, Vitamin D helps the body absorb calcium and phosphate from our diets.
+13. The sun gives us Vitamin D, it can prevent cancer as certain cancers have been linked to lower levels of vitamin D, The sun can strengthen bones, and Vitamin D helps the body absorb calcium and phosphate from our diets.

 You can follow Science Online on Youtube from this link: Science online